The Perfect 3-Day Cape Town Itinerary – By a Local!

 I enjoyed them all, but I especially recommend Plaisir and Bartinney.
 They had the best wine, and the balcony at Bartinney had the most stunning views!

-The wine tram tour costs R695, and then you’ll need to pay for tastings and food on the day.
-I think I spent about R1,300 in total.
+The wine tram tour includes your transport and tram tickets, and then you’ll need to pay for tastings and food on the day.
+I think I spent about R1,400 in total.

 The wine tram truly does make for an epic day out.
 And as far as I know, this is the only wine tram in the world, so don’t miss your chance to ride!